YachtWorld: History

 YachtWorld.com was established in March 1995.
 In 2000, it became part of boats.com, Inc. and in September 2004, Boats.com, Inc was purchased by Trader Publishing Company, a joint business venture of Landmark Media Enterprises and Cox Enterprises.
 In September 2006, Landmark Media Enterprises and Cox Enterprises split the assets of Trader Publishing and YachtWorld became part of Dominion Marine Media, a subsidiary of Dominion Enterprises, LLC which was, in turn, a subsidiary of Landmark Media Enterprises.

 In 2012, YachtWorld launched an iPad application. and in 2015 relaunched its websites to be full responsive.

 On August 1, 2016, Apax Partners acquires Dominion Marine Media and on February 17, 2017, Dominion Marine Media (DMM) is rebranded to Boats Group, LLC.

 June 1, 2017, Boats Group including YachtWorld decides Miami is the place to be, anchors headquarters.

 December 30, 2020, YachtWorld with Boats Group sold by Apax Partners to Permira for an undisclosed price.

-Today, Sam Fulton is CEO at Boats Group which includes the leading marine brands of YachtWorld, Boat Trader, boats.com, Cosas de Barcos and YachtCloser.
+Today, Pat Kolek is CEO at Boats Group which includes the leading marine brands of YachtWorld, Boat Trader, boats.com, Cosas de Barcos and YachtCloser.